Great horned owl: Distribution and habitat

 The breeding habitat of the great horned owl extends high into the subarctic of North America, where they are found up to the northwestern and southern Mackenzie Mountains, Keewatin, Ontario, northern Manitoba, Fort Chimo in Ungava, Okak, Newfoundland and Labrador, Anticosti Island and Prince Edward Island.
 They are distributed throughout most of North America and very spottily in Central America and then down into South America south to upland regions of Argentina, Bolivia and Peru, before they give way to the Magellanic horned owl, which thence ranges all the way to Tierra del Fuego, the southern tip of the continent.
 It is absent or rare from southern Guatemala, El Salvador, Nicaragua, and Costa Rica to Panama (where only two records) in Central America and the mangrove forests of northwestern South America.
 The species is also absent from the West Indies, the Haida Gwaii and almost all off-shore islands in the Americas, its ability to colonize islands apparently being considerably less than those of barn owls and short-eared owls.
 Since the division into two species, the great horned owl is the second most widely distributed owl in the Americas, just after the barn owl.

 The great horned owl is among the world's most adaptable owls or even bird species in terms of habitat.
 The great horned owl can take up residence in trees that border all manner of deciduous, coniferous, and mixed forests, tropical rainforests, pampas, prairie, mountainous areas, deserts, subarctic tundra, rocky coasts, mangrove swamp forests, and some urban areas.
 It is less common in the more extreme areas of the Americas.
 In the Mojave and Sonora Deserts, they are absent from the heart of the deserts and are only found on the vegetated or rocky fringes.
 Even in North America, they are rare in landscapes including more than 70% old-growth forest, such as the aspen forest of the Rockies.
 They have only been recorded a handful of times in true rainforests such as the Amazon rainforest.
-In the Appalachian Mountains, they appear to use old-growth forest but in Arkansas are actually often found near temporary agricultural openings in the midst of large areas of woodland.
+In the Appalachian Mountains, they appear to use old-growth forest but in Arkansas are often found near temporary agricultural openings in the midst of large areas of woodland.
 Similarly in south-central Pennsylvania, the owls use cropland and pasture more than deciduous and total forest cover, indicating preference for fragmented landscapes.
-In prairies, grasslands and deserts, they can successfully live year round as long as there are rocky canyons, steep gullies and/or wooded coulees with shade-giving trees to provide them shelter and nesting sites.
+In prairies, grasslands and deserts, they can successfully live year-round as long as there are rocky canyons, steep gullies and/or wooded coulees with shade-giving trees to provide shelter and nesting sites.